Harris bringing energy, dollars and more to Biden’s campaign

 WILMINGTON, Del.
 (AP) — In her first two days as Joe Biden’s running mate, Kamala Harris has fired off the campaign’s sharpest criticism of President Donald Trump’s shortcomings.
 She has vouched for Biden’s character on race and more.
-And the enthusiasm surrounding her historic candidacy has brought in a record $36 million, including contributions from 150,000 new donors.
+And the enthusiasm surrounding her historic candidacy has brought in a record $48 million in 48 hours.

 The campaign hopes it is just the beginning.